SSE plc: Swiss holding company

 The UK's energy networks are vital strategic infrastructure on which we all rely.
 You cannot boil a kettle, heat your home or run a business without the grid.
 The idea that private owners, who have been ripping off the public, would move offshore in an attempt to prolong the rip-off illustrates just why we need the grid back in public hands.

 Other divestments

 In August 2021, SSE agreed to sell its 33.3% stake in gas distribution company SGN for £1.2 billion.

 Operations

-SSE Thermal operates a series of UK power stations, while SSE Renewables builds and operates onshore and offshore wind farms in the United Kingdom and Ireland, and has hydroelectric operations in Scotland.
-Jointly owned with American waste management company Wheelabrator Technologies, Multifuel Energy Ltd operates multi-fuel power stations at Ferrybridge, West Yorkshire.

-Initiatives

 Living wage

 SSE became the largest officially accredited Living Wage Employer in the United Kingdom in 2013.
 All its employees across the United Kingdom were guaranteed to receive the then-Living Wage rate of at least £7.85 an hour in 2013.

 Fair Tax Mark

 In October 2014, SSE became the first company on the FTSE 100 to be awarded the Fair Tax Mark which is an independent accreditation process for identifying companies making an effort to be transparent about their tax affairs.